powidla/Friend-Or-Foe/README.md

 `````
 #### TabNet
-To train and test TabNet we use the [package](https://dreamquark-ai.github.io/tabnet/)
+To train and test TabNet we followed instructions from the [package](https://dreamquark-ai.github.io/tabnet/).
 #### GBDTs

 ### Supervised models